MFR6340/theenglishextension.org/open-world-1/unit-7: Patchwork City.md

 <img src="https://imgur.com/oCT9zRZ.png" width="25%" />

 Set in Toronto in 1942, this book is about a little girl who discovers that her neighbor is none other than her favorite author, Lucy Maud Montgomery.
-This book would probably be best rest by those who are already familar with the famous Anne of Green(No Lexile measure available)
+This book would probably be best rest by those who are already familiar with the famous Anne of Green Gables series by Montgomery.
+(No Lexile measure available)

 <a href="https://www.bookdepository.com/Lucy-Maud-Me-Mary-Frances-Coady/9780888783981?ref=grid-view&qid=1674500880491&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1004813404" rel="nofollow">Buy on Orell Füssli</a>